AdobeDocs/experience-manager-learn.en/help/headless-tutorial/chapter-7.md

         * Image Component JSON &rarr; Logo POJO &rarr; Logo ImageView
         * Text Component JSON &rarr; TagLine POJO &rarr; Text ImageView
         * Content Fragment List JSON &rarr; Events POJO &rarr;Events RecyclerView
-    * *The Android Mobile App code is able to map the JSON to the POJOs because of the well known locations within the greater JSON response.
+    * *The Mobile App code is able to map the JSON to the POJOs because of the well known locations within the greater JSON response.
 Remember, the JSON keys of "image", "text" and "contentfragmentlist" are dictated by the backing AEM Components' node names.
-If these node names change, then the Android Mobile App will break as it will not know how to source the requisite content from the JSON data.*
+If these node names change, then the Mobile App will break as it will not know how to source the requisite content from the JSON data.*

 #### Invoking the AEM Content Services End-point

-The following is a distillation of the code in the Android Mobile App's MainActivity responsible for invoking AEM Content Services to collect the content that drives the Mobile App experience.
+The following is a distillation of the code in the Mobile App's MainActivity responsible for invoking AEM Content Services to collect the content that drives the Mobile App experience.

 ```
 protected void onCreate(Bundle savedInstanceState) {